social-web/social_web/README.md

 end
 ```

 Check the docs for the relevant library's configuration.
+The library's are
+loaded by deafult.
+You can set these namespaces to `false` to disable them.

 | Namespace          | Configuration
 | ------------------ |---------------------------------------------------------------------